-motion or application.
-The procedure by which one asks the Court of Appeal to do something or to permit one of the parties to do something.
-In the appellate court, motions are most commonly used to augment (add to) the record, and take judicial notice.
-The opposing parties may file an opposition to the motion within 15 days from the time the motion is filed.
-The motion is usually ruled on by a single judge.
+motion or application The procedure by which one asks the Court of Appeal to do something or to permit one of the parties to do something.
+In the appellate court, motions are most commonly used to augment (add to) the record, ask for extensions of time, and take judicial notice.
+The opposing parties may file an opposition to the motion, which is usually ruled on by a single judge.
+The motion is held for opposition 10 days from the date of service if personally served, or 15 days if served by mail.
 Applications are used for more routine matters, most commonly requests for extension of time to file a brief.
-(CRC rules 8.50, 8.60, 8.63)
+However, the Second District does not differentiate between motions and applications.

-Notice of Appeal (abbreviated NOA).
-A notice that must be filed in a timely manner to begin the process of appeal.
-(See Sample Form A.)
+Notice of Appeal (abbreviated NOA) A notice that must be filed in a timely manner to begin the process of appeal.
+The notice is filed by the aggrieved party (the person who "lost") in the Superior court case and expresses that party's desire to have the Court of Appeal reexamine all or part of the Superior court case for errors in law.

-opinion.
-The final written decision of the Court of Appeal, including the reasons for that decision and the facts on which it is based.
+opinion The final written decision of the Court of Appeal, including the reasons for that decision, the facts on which it is based, and instructions for any further actions.

-order.
-A court ruling on a motion or application or other matter.
+order A court ruling on a motion or application or other matter.

-party.
-One who brings a lawsuit or has a lawsuit brought against him.
+party One who brings a lawsuit or has a lawsuit brought against him.
 One who takes part in a legal transaction.

-plaintiff.
-The party bringing the lawsuit in the trial court.
+plaintiff The party bringing the lawsuit in the trial court.

-points and authorities.
-A document that sets out each legal proposition, issue, or argument (the point) the party wishes to make, supported by citations to cases, statutes, or other sources (the authorities).
+points and authorities A document that sets out each legal proposition, issue, or argument (the point) the party wishes to make, supported by citations to cases, statutes, or other sources (the authorities).
 Points and authorities (or "Ps & As") accompany motions, giving legal reasons why the motion should be granted or denied.
-(See Sample Form L.)

 Proof of Service (abbreviated POS).
 When papers are served (see definition of "service" below), the Proof of Service is attached to the papers and tells what papers were served, to whom they were sent or delivered, the date of service, and who served the papers.
-(See Sample Form C.) If service is in person, the Proof of Service also states who actually got the papers and when.
+If service is in person, the Proof of Service also states who actually got the papers and when.
 Whenever a paper is to be served on a party, the service should be made on the person's attorney if he or she has one.
-The above references are for filing in paper form under an undue hardship exemption.
-Under the court's mandatory electronic filing, the Proof of Service will be the last page of your electronic filing.
-Alternatively, for a fee, you may use TrueFiling as your process server in lieu of producing your own Proof of Service.

-pro per, pro se, in propria persona.
-Self-represented.
+pro per, pro se, in propria persona Self-represented.